radzhome/django-awseb-tasks/README.md

 TODO
 -----
-- deploy add parameter to deploy existing version
+- deploy add parameter to deploy existing version  / update_env() <- can update name or version etc..
 - logging (retrieve /var/log/* using fabric), ability to tail logs (see eb cli tool)
 - template creation from config file / setup create new app / env based on options
 - eb logs - re-create from eb cli and add